AcademySoftwareFoundation/OpenRV/README.md

 ### Using a Python Virtual Environment

 Open RV automatically sets up a Python virtual environment when the user bootstraps (`rvbootstrap`), builds (`rvbuild`) or configures (`rvcfg`) their project.
-After each of these commands, you should see that the executing instance of the terminal is using a virtual environment with the name `_virtualenv`.
+After each of these commands, you should see that the executing instance of the terminal is using a virtual environment with the name `.venv`.

 If this is not the case or if you would like to set up your virtual environment directly, you can run the command `rvenv`.